 Please note that I created this resource to study for an ornithology class in college.
 I do not remember where I found the images or if they were given to me and therefore have not included photo credits.
 Thank you to the wonderful birders who took these!
 Contact me if you recognize your photo and I will gladly credit your work.

 Note that this activity was specifically designed to survey the water quality of a stream in Madison, WI but could be adapted for use in any urban stream.
 In addition, most families won’t have access to microfuge tubes.
 Feel free to get creative!
-Maybe you can’t find something small enough to string into a necklace, but could use a spice rack or a several tupperware.
+Maybe you can’t find something small enough to string into a necklace, but could use a spice rack or several tupperware.

 Note that this activity was specifically designed to survey the water quality of a stream in Madison, WI but could be adapted for use in any urban stream.